BlueJayADAL/NetML/OpenVINO/README.md

 18. Using the pre-built Artificial Neural Network (ANN) from the DAAL walkthrough, we will construct an optimized OpenVINO ANN using OpenVINO's Model Optimizer and Inference Engine.
 19. The "training" of the OpenVINO ANN entails transforming the current (trained) TensorFlow model into an optimized format that the OpenVINO Inference Engine can work with.
 To do this, we will use the same `daalClassifyWithTime.py` script used before, but with the vinoANN spec for the model.
 The command will run the `mo_tf.py` script, which invokes the Model Optimizer for a TensorFlow model.
     - `python daalClassifyWithTime.py --workDir=<PATH>/daalTestJoy --select=<PATH>/daalTestJoy/train.json --classify --output=params.txt --model=vinoANN --http --tls`
+    - *NOTE: The current implementation contains a minor inconvenience that will require this step to be run again after one failed test*
+20. Once the network